gflohr/anki-chess-opening-trainer/README.md

 ## Import into Anki

-You should either create a distinct profile for the chess openings or at least make a backup of your Anki collection (`File -> Create Backup`).

-Open Anki, click `Tools -> Opening Trainer`.
+Open Anki, click `Tools -> Chess Opening Trainer`.
 Click the "Select files" button, and navigate to the file(s) containing your games.
 You can also select multiple files at once.